Transducing Linear Decompositions of Tournaments: Definable decompositions and definable properties

 Now for any~$k \in \Nn$, let $\mathfrak{A}_k$ denote the set of atomic bags of order~$k$ (up to isomorphism).
 Recall that~$\mathfrak{A}_k$ by definition generates the monoid~$\mathfrak{C}_k$, and that linear NLC decompositions are equivalent, in the sense of \cref{lem:monoid-nlcwidth} to words $B_1,\dots,B_n$ with each $B_i \in \mathfrak{A}_k$.
 We then represent the linear decomposition~$B_1,\dots,B_n$ as a word over the alphabet~$\mathfrak{A}_k$, in unary representation.

-Firstly, from a linear decomposition, one can reconstruct the corresponding graph with a transduction. \begin{lemma} For any~$k$, one can compute an \fo transduction~$\Phi_k$ which given a linear decomposition $B_1,\dots,B_n$ with $B_i \in \mathfrak{A}_k$, outputs the underlying graph of $B_1 \cdot \ldots \cdot B_n$. \end{lemma} \Cref{lem:decomp-to-graph} is usually considered for \mso transductions, where it is a very easy result.
-With FO transductions instead, it is a folklore application of Simon's factorisation.
-Specifically, we will need the following fact.
+Firstly, from a linear decomposition, one can reconstruct the corresponding graph with a transduction. \begin{lemma} For any~$k$, one can compute an \fo transduction~$\Phi_k$ which given a linear decomposition $B_1,\dots,B_n$ with $B_i \in \mathfrak{A}_k$, outputs the underlying graph of $B_1 \cdot \ldots \cdot B_n$. \end{lemma} \begin{proof} If~$\Phi_k$ is allowed to be an \mso interpretation instead of an \fo transduction, then \cref{lem:decomp-to-graph} is an elementary result, see \cite[Proposition~7.30]{CourcelleE2012}.
+Furthermore, Colcombet \cite[Corollary~1]{colcombet2007deterministic} proved that any \mso interpretation defined on labelled trees (encoded with the ancestor relation) is equivalent to an \fo transduction.
+Unary representations of words---and thus in particular linear decompositions---are a special case of trees, where the left-to-right ordering corresponds to the ancestor relation.
+Thus Colcombet's theorem proves that the map~$\Phi_k$ can also be obtained as \fo interpretation. \end{proof}